bufbuild-ru/docs/docs/breaking/quickstart/index.md

 ## Inspect the workspace

 [Modules](../../cli/modules-workspaces/) represent a collection of files that are configured, built, and versioned as a logical unit when performing Buf CLI operations.
-Workspaces are collections of modules and are configured by the `buf.yaml` configuration file, which should usually be put above the directories that contain the modules within it.Your workspace has the directory structure shown below, and is defined by the `buf.yaml` file at its root.
+Workspaces are collections of modules and are configured by the `buf.yaml` configuration file, which should usually be put above the directories that contain the modules within it.

+Your workspace has the directory structure shown below, and is defined by the `buf.yaml` file at its root.
 The module described by `buf.yaml` is your [input](../../reference/inputs/) for the `buf breaking` commands in the rest of the quickstart.

 ::: info cli/breaking-change-detection/start/